+The plant-based food industry has attracted a lot of interest in the past few years.
 Consumers are hungry for more plant-based diets, and their enthusiasm is creating a juicy growth market that investors can really sink their teeth into.

-The plant-based food industry has attracted a lot of investor interest in the past few years.
 In 2021, several companies garnered more than US$100 million in 13 separate funding rounds.
 One of the biggest winners was privately held Impossible Foods, which completed a US$500 million raise for lifetime funding of over US$2 billion.

-All this funding frenzy might just be the appetizer before the main course.
+This funding frenzy might just be the appetizer before the main course.

-Here the Investing News Network takes a look at the top plant-based food stocks by market capitalization in the US and Canadian markets.
+With this future potential in mind, here the Investing News Network takes a look at the top plant-based food stocks by market capitalization in the US and Canadian markets.
 Read on to learn more about them.

 Top US-listed plant-based food stocks

-Market cap: US$6.34 billion
+Market cap: US$6.64 billion

-Market cap: US$4.32 billion
+Market cap: US$3 billion

-Oatly Group (NASDAQ:OTLY) bills itself as “the world’s original and largest oat drink company.”
+Oatly Group bills itself as “the world’s original and largest oat drink company.”
 It has a range of plant-based alternatives to dairy products, including milks, ice cream, yogurt, cooking creams and spreads.

-Market cap: US$4.24 billion
+Market cap: US$1.11 billion

-The most mature pure-play plant-based food stock on the market, Los Angeles-based Beyond Meat (NASDAQ:BYND) first launched its brand nearly a decade ago.
+The most mature pure-play plant-based food stock on the market, Los Angeles-based Beyond Meat first launched its brand nearly a decade ago.
 Today, the company’s plant-based meat alternatives can be purchased in grocery stores and restaurants across the globe.
 Designed to emulate beef and pork, its offerings include patties, sausages, hot dogs and meatballs.

-Market cap: US$585.81 million
+Market cap: US$526.48 million

 The company’s products include plant-based proteins such as ultra-high-protein soy and yellow peas.
-The company believes plants with higher protein content will displace the need for expensive energy and water-intensive processing when producing the protein ingredients used in plant-based meat alternatives.
+Benson Hill believes that plants with higher protein content will displace the need for expensive energy- and water-intensive processing when producing the protein ingredients used in plant-based meat alternatives.